Jigsaw52/meocloud28upload/README.md

 This script is intended for personal use or authorized content migration only.
 Ensure you have the legal right to download and re-host all images.
+Use at your own risk.
+The author of this script is not responsible for any data loss or any other damages resulting from its usage.